JochenHeizmann/bullseye2d-boing/README.md

 ## License

-This port maintains the same BSD-2-Clause license as the original:
+This port maintains the same BSD-2-Clause license as the original.

 ## Links